Personal style blogger: Social

-Impact on the fashion industry
+Impact

 Personal style bloggers have the potential to alter and confront the social norms constructed within the fashion industry.
 Fashion platforms allow for bloggers to freely express themselves and are not subject to the restricted binaries the fashion media content.
 Personal style bloggers can differentiate themselves from mainstream fashion, by cultivating and broadcasting their styles outside of the influence of advertisers and large corporations.
 Therefore, personal style bloggers have more freedom to showcase their fashion and potentially disrupt the industry illustration of trends.
 Becoming a profitable full-time fashion blogger is very difficult, as the ability to generate revenue through consulting and advertisements is very inconsistent, resulting in may fashion bloggers to pursue it as an activity.
 Although, the individuals who decide to self-brand themselves rely on social media and other platforms to build a brand and gain relationships with followers.
 Social media, therefore, majorly contribute to the impact personal styles have on the fashion industry.

 Gay personal style bloggers

 Previously, fashion was seen as more feminine than masculine, so when the male fashion industry started to develop, it tried to distance itself from femininity as much as possible, and one of the ways this was done was by excluding gay men from the demographic it was trying reach.
 Men's fashion tends to showcase dominant masculine ideals, and although the industry has now accepted gay men, the style still tends to follow the typical heteronormative ideals.
 Personal style blogs have allowed for homosexual men to include themselves back into the fashion world and gave them a platform to express themselves.
 This allows for a larger, more diverse representation of male style outside of the trends depicted in the traditional fashion industry.

 Within the Fashion industry, gender is constructed into a fixed idea of what individual's appearance should be.
-These structured guidelines formed by society are largely enforced by the fashion industry to regulate what is deemed acceptable, thus, emphasizing the ideal ‘heterosexual man’.
+These structured guidelines formed by society are largely enforced by the fashion industry to regulate what is deemed acceptable, thus, emphasizing the ideal 'heterosexual man'.
 As a result, personal style bloggers attempt to break these gender binaries representing society's idea of masculinity.
 Moreover, personal style bloggers can differentiate themselves from print fashion representation, through personal takes on contemporary looks.
 As male models are continuously depicted in an unachievable way, fashion bloggers can present an alternative to the fashion industries typical portrayal of men.
 They offer different representation concerning height, weight, and physical appearance.
 This ends up promoting inclusivity in the fashion industry and allows for a more substantial demographic to relate to their content.